Kevin-Wu-12/LoL-VisionScore-Analysis/README.md

 From the visualization, we can see that the support role consistently exhibits the highest average z-scores, particularly excelling in metrics like `wpm`, highlighting its critical role in map control and team vision.
 In contrast, top lane and mid lane show the lowest average z-scores across these metrics, reflecting their focus on individual lane control and resource accumulation rather than team-oriented vision contributions.

 Junglers, however, fall somewhere in the middle, as maintaining awareness of the enemy jungler’s location is crucial for their role.
-Notably we cab see that the mean z-score for wards killed for junglers is higher than for supports which is attributed to the fact that their role in traversing the whole map multiple times throughout the game.
+Notably we can see that the mean z-score for wards killed for junglers is higher than for supports which is attributed to the fact that their role in traversing the whole map multiple times throughout the game.
 This wider coverage of the map naturally leads to more opportunities for destroying enemy wards.
 This side-by-side comparison provides a clear understanding of how each role contributes to vision-based objectives in League of Legends.

 ## Interesting Aggregates